About the Instrument

 Juno

-Having blasted off in August 2011 and continuing observations to this day, Juno aims to understand the origin and evolution of Jupiter, our solar system's largest planet, providing knowledge that not only helps us uncover the fundamental processes and conditions during our solar system during its infancy, but also providing knowledge that will help us better understand solar systems across the cosmos.
+Having blasted off in August 2011 and continuing observations to this day, Juno aims to understand the origin and evolution of Jupiter, our solar system’s largest planet, providing knowledge that not only helps us uncover the fundamental processes and conditions present in our solar system during its infancy, but also providing knowledge that will help us better understand solar systems across the cosmos.

-Related News & Stories
+Related News